 There have been instances of hijacking in the past.

-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
+The Department of Foreign Affairs and Trade does not provide information on the safety of individual commercial airlines or flight paths.
 Check the

 Aviation Safety Network website for information on aviation safety in Sudan.

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 We can't get you out of trouble or out of jail.

 Penalties for possession, use or trafficking of illegal drugs are severe in Sudan.
 More information:

 Seek professional advice if you might engage in activities that involved local legal matters, particularly with regard to family law (divorce, child custody and child support).
 Be aware of your rights and responsibilities.